La Paz, Baja California Sur: Hernán Cortés arrival in California

 Francisco de Ulloa was in command of the town of La Paz, but complaints by relatives of those who had stayed on the peninsula caused the viceroy to order the population to abandon the colony and return to New Spain.
-Following the failure of Cortés' third expedition to establish a colony in the newly discovered lands that belonged to him by royal decree, an enemy of Cortés, whom a writer of the time cites as Alarcón, applied the name "California," drawn from a contemporary novel, to the abandoned territory, perhaps in order to insult Cortés.
+Following the failure of Cortés' third expedition to establish a colony in the newly discovered lands that belonged to him by royal decree, an enemy of Cortés, whom a writer of the time cites as Alarcón, applied the name "California", drawn from a contemporary novel, to the abandoned territory, perhaps in order to insult Cortés.
 The Baja California peninsula, the Gulf of California (also known as the Sea of Cortez), and the states of California, Baja California and Baja California Sur, bear the name today.

+The city was founded in 1720.
+Between 1768 and 1803, Franciscan missionaries established political and religious jurisdiction over Baja California Sur, including La Paz, shaping both settlement and Indigenous relations.
 From 10 January 1854, to 8 May 1854, La Paz served as the capital of William Walker's Republic of Sonora.
 The project collapsed due to lack of US support and pressure from the Mexican government to retake the region.